-- Elias Ramzi (Cnam/SWORD): deep learning for visual search in large logos databases, with Nicolas Thome (Cnam), Clément Rambour (Cnam) and Xavier Bitot (SWORD Group) since January 2021.
+- Elias Ramzi (Cnam/Coexya): deep learning for visual search in large logos databases, with Nicolas Thome (Cnam), Clément Rambour (Cnam) and Xavier Bitot (SWORD Group) since January 2021.

 Since april 2020, I work with Marion Laporte from the Origins of Speech team at ICSD on building a vocal space of apes.
 We aim to leverage statistical models to characterize the graded nature of chimpanzee and bonobo vocalizations.

-PastFrom september 2019 to september 2020, I worked with Clément Rambour (CNAM/ONERA) during his post-doc on multi-temporal analysis of SAR and optical data.
+- September 2019 to september 2020: I worked with Clément Rambour (Cnam/ONERA) during his post-doc on multi-temporal analysis of SAR and optical data.
 We focused our work on flood detection in SAR/multispectral time series.

 PastI have supervised or co-supervised several students for their research internship:

-- Javiera Navarro-Castillo (ONERA): Towards the "ImageNet" of remote sensing, MSc. from École Polytechnique, 2018.
+- Javiera Navarro-Castillo (ONERA): Towards the "ImageNet" of remote sensing, MSc. from École Polytechnique.
 Internship on large-scale semi-supervised semantic segmentation (with A. Boulch, B. Le Saux and S. Lefèvre).
-Now a PhD student at ONERA.
+Now a post-doc at EPFL.

 - Chen Dang (Qwant) : fast webpage information extraction.
-MSc. from Université Paris Sciences & Lettres, 2020.
+MSc. from Université Paris Sciences & Lettres.
 Internship on webpage image context extraction for indexing (with R. Fournier-S'niehotta and H. Randrianarivo).
 Now a PhD student at Orange Labs.

-- Samar Chebbi (Cnam) : deep learning for linear precoding in massive MIMO systems with power amplifiers, Sup'com engineering diploma, 2020 (with R. Zayani and M. Ferecatu).
+- Samar Chebbi (Cnam) : deep learning for linear precoding in massive MIMO systems with power amplifiers, Sup'com engineering diploma (with R. Zayani and M. Ferecatu).

-- Yannis Karmim (Cnam) : semi-supervised learning for semantic segmentation, MSC. from Sorbonne Universités, 2020.
+- Yannis Karmim (Cnam) : semi-supervised learning for semantic segmentation, MSc. from Sorbonne Universités.
 Internship on equivariance constraints for segmentation models (with N. Thome).
 Now a PhD student at Cnam.

 - Raphaël Boige (Cnam).
 Internship on learning agents with diversified behaviours for video games by reinforcement (with G. Levieux and C. Rambour).
 MSc.
 Data Science from Télécom Paris/École Polytechnique.
 Now a research scientist at InstaDeep.

-- João Pedro Araújo Ferreira Campos (ENSTA Paris), 2021.
+- João Pedro Araújo Ferreira Campos (Cnam).
 Internship on spatially-equivariant representation learning for remote sensing and medical images (with C. Rambour and N. Thome).
 MSc.
 ENSTA Paris.
 Now a NLP researcher at SHOWCASE.

 Most of my research code is released under permissive open source licenses on GitHub.

 During my PhD thesis, I collected and built the MiniFrance dataset which combines open source land cover geodata from Copernicus Urban Atlas and aerial images from IGN.
-It was then improved upon and published in open access.
+It was then improved upon by Javiera Castillo and published in open access.

 During my time at Quicksign, we released QS-OCR, a text/image classification dataset using OCR'd document images.